llxu2017/Halton/README.md

 Fast Halton sequence generator.
 Generate random-start randomly permuted Halton sequence of low discrepancy numbers.
 Peak performance 10^8 numbers in 1.2 second.
 As a reference, 2x10^8 numbers in 1.2 second using Mersenne Twister pseudorandom number generator on the same computer (Intel i7-2630QM CPU @ 2.00GHz, DDR3 1333MHz).
-On a computer with larger cache and faster RAM, the performance of halton will be closer to Mersenne Twister.
+On a computer with larger cache and faster RAM, the performance of Halton will be closer to Mersenne Twister.

+To compile, use C++ 17 compatible compiler with -O2 switch.

 TODO: Follow C++ 17 standard and remove dimension limitation.